SnailDragon/NetworkData/README.md

 python3 main.py [downTime] [timeLimit]
 ```

-Where [downTime] is formatted as hhmmss
+Where [downTime] is formatted as hh.mm.ss
-and [timeLimit] is formatted as ddhhmmss
+and [timeLimit] is formatted as dd.hh.mm.ss

 ## Example
 ```
-python3 main.py 001000 10030000
+python3 main.py 00.10.00 10.03.00.00
 ```
 Runs once every 10 hours for 10 days and 3 hours